AlfredAnonymous/DAR/README.md

 # Pistol
 Hits much harder than normal doom's pistol and is perfectly accurate.
 Great for long range engagements.
 # Shotgun
 Much stronger and has a tight spread.
-Good for ranged combat.
+Good for distance combat and in conjunction with faster firing guns.
 # Chaingun
 Mild spin-up time before firing.
 Hits more often and harder some of the time, good choice for up close and mid-range weapon.
 # Rocket Launcher